-Most women will get their test results at the clinic so will not need to come back again, and will be discharged from the clinic.
-Some women may need to come back to another clinic to get the results of the tests; this will be explained to you by your doctor.
-Your GP will also be informed of the results and you will get a copy of any letter we send to your GP.
+You will get your test results at the clinic so will not need to come back again.
+Sometimes you may need another appointment to come back to another clinic to get the results of your tests.
+This will be explained to you by your doctor.
+Your GP will also be informed of the results and you will get a copies of any letters we send to your GP.